Diss, Norfolk

 What Is Day-to-Day Life Like in Diss?

-Diss marketplace is one of the most vibrant in South Norfolk.
+Diss marketplace is one of the most lively in South Norfolk.
 Independent shops include an excellent bookshop, boutique clothing stores, antique dealers, artisan food shops, and several well-regarded cafés.
-The Friday market – one of England’s oldest – brings fresh produce, flowers, cheese, bread, and crafts to the marketplace weekly, creating a genuine community event.
+The Friday market, one of England’s oldest, brings fresh produce, flowers, cheese, bread, and crafts to the marketplace weekly, creating a genuine community event.

-The Mere is the heart of Diss – a six-acre natural lake right in the town centre, home to swans, ducks, and other wildfowl.
+The Mere is the centre of Diss, a six-acre natural lake right in the town centre, home to swans, ducks, and other wildfowl.
 The surrounding Mere’s Mouth and Park provide beautiful walking and sitting spaces.
 Beyond the town, the Waveney Valley offers outstanding countryside walking and cycling, while Bressingham Steam Museum and Gardens is a popular family attraction just west of town.

 What Is the Community Like in Diss?